godotengine/godot-docs/classes/class_skeleton.rst

 Description
 -----------

-Skeleton provides a hierachial interface for managing bones, including pose, rest and animation (see :ref:`Animation<class_animation>`).
+Skeleton provides a hierarchical interface for managing bones, including pose, rest and animation (see :ref:`Animation<class_animation>`).
 Skeleton will support rag doll dynamics in the future.

 Member Function Description
 ---------------------------